Flow plans and what's included

 Plans at a glance

 Basic (Free): Core voice-to-text dictation with a weekly word limit that resets every Sunday at 12am PT.
-Desktop allows 2,000 words per week (5,000 hard cap); iOS allows 1,000 words per week (1,500 hard cap).
 The sidebar shows how many words you have left.
 Best for trying Flow and light usage.

-Pro: Unlimited dictation on all devices, Command Mode for editing, prioritized feature requests, early access to new features, and team collaboration.
+Pro: Unlimited words across all platforms, prioritized support, Command Mode for editing, early access to new features, and support for 100+ languages.
 Built for people who dictate frequently.

 Team (Pro with multi-seat billing): Everything in Pro, plus team management, centralized billing, and admin controls.
 Built for organizations with multiple users.

-Enterprise: Everything in Pro, plus SSO, compliance settings, dedicated support, Team Leaderboards, and enterprise admin controls.
+Enterprise: Everything in Pro, plus dedicated support, advanced admin and security controls, usage dashboards, and IT Admin seats.
 Admins and Members on Enterprise plans receive full Pro access.

 Key behaviors